jnozsc/mpv-nightly-build/README.md

 ### Why nightly?
 I need the **stable** version

-mpv does not give a F to stable release, the stable release is created to [make Linux distributions happy](https://github.com/mpv-player/mpv#release-cycle).
+mpv does not release the stable version frequently, the stable release is created to [make Linux distributions happy](https://github.com/mpv-player/mpv#release-cycle).

 ###  "mpv" cannot be opened because the developer can not be verified